We've independently reviewed this article to make sure it's as accurate as we can make it.

-Without a good working oven light, you won’t be able to actually tell if your food is done without opening up the door and letting out all the heat.
-The good news is you can probably fix the issue yourself and get your light working again in no time.
+I’m so sorry to hear that!
+Without a good working oven light, you won’t be able to tell if your food is done without opening the door and letting out all the heat.

-To fix an oven light that won’t work, you’ll need to disconnect the oven from its power source and remove the light bulb and cover.
-Underneath should be some small screws that you will need to remove.
-You should be able to pull out the entire assembly holding the light bulb, socket, and holder together.
+To fix an oven light that isn’t working, you’ll need to disconnect the oven from its power source and remove the light bulb and cover.
+Then, refer to the manufacturer’s manual and replace the light bulb with a new, compatible one.

 Ready to get your oven light working again?
 Let’s dive right in.

 Craig has helped thousands of other homeowners repair their appliances since 2016.